-Overall, the Commercial business unit continues to benefit from increasing product acceptance, lower cost of displays, our expanding distribution network and a better understanding by our customers of the product as a revenue generation tool.
-The most significant factor for increasing sales has been the order volume of digital displays for outdoor advertising companies.
+Subject to the foregoing, our Commercial business unit generally benefits from increasing product acceptance, lower cost of displays, our expanding distribution network and a better understanding by our customers of the product as a revenue generation tool.
+The most significant factor for increasing sales in the past has been the order volume of digital displays for outdoor advertising companies.
 This occurred primarily due to an increase in our customer base and the increasing number of displays being purchased by existing customers.
-We also believe that our ValoTM digital billboard product line will help us maintain and potentially grow our market share due to its features and functions.
-We believe that the outdoor advertising business has a number of constraints, primarily economic and regulatory, which to date our customers have been successful at overcoming.
-We expect that the Commercial business unit will continue to grow for the rest of fiscal 2009 at 15% to 20%, subject to economic conditions.
+We believe that the outdoor advertising business has a number of constraints, primarily economic and regulatory.
+We expect that the Commercial business unit will experience declining sales and orders over the rest of fiscal 2009 and into the first half of fiscal 2010.
+The outlook thereafter is generally uncertain and depends on the economy and credit.

-As the outdoor advertising business has become a larger percent of our mix, we believe that the seasonality of that business could become a factor in the fluctuation of our net sales because the deployment of displays slows in the winter months in the colder climate regions of the U.S. Generally speaking, seasonality is not a material factor in the rest of the Commercial business.
-Our rate of growth in the Commercial business unit could vary significantly depending on our success in retaining the business of the major billboard companies as well as on their rate of deployment and our ability to capture business in our national account niche if it were to develop materially.

-Our growth in the Commercial business unit also depends to some degree on the state of the economy, which negatively impacted net sales and is expected to continue to impact it until we see improvement in the economy.
-To date, we have not experienced adverse effects of the economy on the outdoor advertising portion of our business.
-We believe that this will sustain economic downturns to some degree given the economics of the technology for advertising.
+In the past, the seasonality of the outdoor advertising niche has been a factor in the fluctuation of our net sales because the deployment of displays slows in the winter months in the colder climate regions of the U.S. Generally speaking, seasonality is not a material factor in the rest of the Commercial business.
+Our estimates for sales and orders in the Commercial business unit could vary significantly depending on our success in retaining the business of the major billboard companies as well as on their rate of deployment and our ability to capture business in our national account niche if it were to develop materially.
+Our growth in the Commercial business unit also depends on the state of the economy, which has negatively impacted net sales and is expected to continue to impact it until the economy improves.

-Order bookings in the Commercial business unit were up 30% in the first quarter of fiscal 2009 as compared to the same period of fiscal 2008.
-Although order bookings were up in the billboard niche in the first quarter of fiscal 2009 as compared to the same period of fiscal 2008, they were down sequentially from the fourth quarter of fiscal 2008.
-This is evidence of the declining rate of percentage growth in the digital billboard market.
+Order bookings in the Commercial business unit were up approximately 4% in the first six months of fiscal 2009 as compared to the same period of fiscal 2008.
+For the second quarter of fiscal 2009, orders declined in this unit by approximately 17% as compared to the second quarter of fiscal 2008.
+The major factor in the decline was the decline in orders in the outdoor advertising niche.

 Live Events Business Unit.
-Net sales in the Live Events business unit increased by approximately 33% in the first quarter of fiscal 2009 as compared to the same quarter of last year.
-This increase is primarily the result of the impact of large contracts booked in fiscal 2008 and increased orders booked during the first quarter of fiscal 2009.
-Orders increased approximately 12% in the first quarter of fiscal 2009 as compared to the same period one year ago.
-The increase in orders does not reflect the award of the New Meadowlands Stadium in New Jersey, which should exceed \$45 million.
-At the beginning of the second quarter of fiscal 2009, we booked a portion of that contract (approximately \$13 million), and the remainder is expected to book in the second quarter of fiscal 2009.
-We have also been awarded two large contracts that are pending final contract execution, which should exceed \$17 million in total.
+Net sales in the Live Events business unit increased by approximately 63% in the second quarter of fiscal 2009 as compared to the same quarter of fiscal 2008.
+This increase is primarily the result of the impact of large contracts booked in fiscal 2008 and increased orders booked during the first half of fiscal 2009.
+Orders increased approximately 104% in the second quarter of fiscal 2009 as compared to the same period one year ago.
+The increase in orders in the Live Events business unit reflects only \$13 million of the total expected contract value of over \$45 million related to the award of the New Meadowlands Stadium in New Jersey.
+An additional \$27 million related to this contract was booked early in the third quarter of fiscal 2009.
+We have also been awarded two other large contracts for major league baseball facilities that are pending final contract execution, which should exceed \$16 million in total and are expected to be booked in the third quarter of fiscal 2009.
+Finally, we were awarded and executed a contract for more than \$9.5 million for a National Football League facility during the second quarter.